Joshith-Chowdary/Unfinished-platformer/README.md

 Pls Dont copy paste to another project

-If our are moddifing this code pls inform Me at tjoshith09@gmail.com
+If You are moddifing this code pls inform Me at tjoshith09@gmail.com

 Pls dont Tamper or share file outside of github as this file is NOT FOR sale as this game is not finished